labordus/utilia/doc/guides/develop/source-code/Python/types.rst

 Named Tuples
 ~~~~~~~~~~~~

-In Python 2.6, the :py:func:`namedtuple <CPython:collections.namedtuple>`
+In Python 2.6, the :py:func:`namedtuple <CPython3:collections.namedtuple>`
 type factory was introduced into the :py:mod:`collections` package of the
 standard library.
 Types, created with this factory, contain collections with
 a fixed ordering.
 Thus, the claims made about this property of the
-:py:func:`tuple <CPython:tuple>` type can be enforced in types out
+:py:class:`tuple <CPython3:tuple>` type can be enforced in types out
-of the :py:func:`namedtuple <CPython:collections.namedtuple>` factory.
+of the :py:func:`namedtuple <CPython3:collections.namedtuple>` factory.
 Therefore, if you need the fixed ordering property, it is recommended that
 you create types with this factory and use them.
 These types can be used in
-nearly any situation in which a plain :py:func:`tuple <CPython:tuple>` can be
+nearly any situation in which a plain :py:class:`tuple <CPython3:tuple>` can
-used.
+be used.

-Types, created with :py:func:`namedtuple <CPython:collections.namedtuple>`,
+Types, created with :py:func:`namedtuple <CPython3:collections.namedtuple>`,
-have some additional advantages over the :py:func:`tuple <CPython:tuple>`
+have some additional advantages over the :py:class:`tuple <CPython3:tuple>`
 type:

    * They are named, and their names are reflected in the strings returned by
-     functions such as :py:func:`repr <CPython:repr>` and
+     functions such as :py:func:`repr <CPython3:repr>` and
-     :py:func:`type <CPython:type>`.
+     :py:func:`type <CPython3:type>`.

    * They can be instantiated with positional or keyword arguments, where the
      keywords are the names of their sequence members.